Not long after becoming a technology journalist I met Adam Osborne.

 It was obvious a portable computer would change everything.
-It set us on the path the iPhone and the Galaxy S4.
+It set us on the path to the iPhone and the Galaxy S4.

-One thing Osborne said – not sadly in my presence – struck a chord at the time: Adequate is good enough.
+One thing Osborne said struck a chord at the time: “Adequate is good enough”.

 It’s a philosophy software companies like Google and Microsoft built fortunes on.
-Apple on the other hand fannies about making everything perfect.
+Apple, on the other hand, fannies about making everything perfect.

-If you’re not a power user, a gamer or an Apple addict you can pick up an adequate and therefore good enough laptop for well under $1000.
+If you’re not a power user, a gamer or an Apple addict you can pick up an adequate and, therefore good enough, laptop for well under $1000.
 It’ll do everything you throw at it and then some.